-BC SPCA manager of animal welfare Kim Monteith, who goes through pet emergency preparedness details in the Tip Tuesday video below, notes the BC SPCA offers a handy checklist for emergency situations.
+BC SPCA manager of animal welfare Kim Monteith, who goes through pet emergency preparedness details in the Tip Tuesday video below, notes the BC SPCA offers a handy checklist for your animals in emergency situations.

 Items to include in an emergency kit for your pet(s) include:

 - A seven-day supply of food and water

 - Leash, harness